Table of Content

-Year after year, more and more people are choosing public transportation over personal vehicles as their primary form of travel.
+As more and more people flee the suburbs to live the big city life, public transportation use has soared.
 With nearly every major transit system seeing full percentage point increases in rider share, accidents involving buses and trains have likewise increased.
 According to bus accident statistics compiled by the U.S. Bureau of Transportation Statistics, close to 70,000 bus accidents occurred in the year 2014 alone.
 These trends will likely continue to increase as cities everywhere expand their public transit systems to meet the demands of their growing populations.

 Buses are, by far, the most common form of public transportation in the United States.
 As such, buses make up the bulk of accidents involving public transit.
 Every year, buses carry over 700 million passengers, roughly the entire population of Europe.
 In a 2010 study conducted by the University of Michigan’s Transportation Research Institute, it was found that 63,000 buses are involved in an accident every year, causing nearly 14,000 injuries and over 300 fatalities.
 It was also found that urban buses were 1.9% more likely to be involved in an accident.
 Buses are as prone to wrecks as any other vehicle on the road.